 Breed Area/calf Calves/m³ 2.4m x 2.4m 2.4m x 1.2m Jerseys/Cross breed 0.3 - 0.35 2.9 - 3.3 17 - 20 calves Up to 10 calves Holstein/Friesian 0.35 - 0.4 2.5 - 2.9 15 - 17 calves Up to 8 calves

-6. Construction and hardware: safe environment for calves and people, including safe access for staff/loaders – avoid sharp edges, trip hazards, protrusions, etc.
+6. Construction and hardware: covered pens and loading facilities need to be safely accessible for people and safe for calves – avoid sharp edges, trip hazards, protrusions, etc.

 7. Water: calves must have fresh water available in the pen.